 Welcome

 Hi, it’s nice to meet you!
-I’m Feng, a fourth-year MD-PhD student in Biostatistics.
-I work in the PennSIVE group at the Perelman School of Medicine with Dr. Russell (Taki) Shinohara.
+I’m Feng, a sixth-year MD-PhD student in Biostatistics.
+I completed my PhD in the PennSIVE group at the Perelman School of Medicine with Dr. Russell (Taki) Shinohara.
 My research interests include developing novel statistical and machine-learning-based methodology for neuroimaging and other big data settings.
-So far, I’ve developed tools for multi-modal image analysis, unsupervised MRI segmentation problems, and image harmonization.
-I’m particularly interested in leveraging powerful and flexible methods, such as deep learning, in statistically-informed ways and building new methods alongside the scientists who will use them.
+In neuroimaging, I’ve developed tools for multi-modal image analysis, unsupervised MRI segmentation problems, and image harmonization as well as authored a comprehensive review of current image harmonization methods.
+Statistically, I’ve proposed a privacy-preserving algorithm for distributed fitting of population-based reference charts.
+As I continue to grow as a biostatistician, I’m particularly interested in leveraging powerful and flexible methods, such as deep learning, in statistically-informed ways and building new methods alongside the scientists who will use them.

-Outside of my methodological work, I’m interested in teaching biomedical researchers and clinicians how to get the most out of their data in a statistically-sound way, as well as how to interpret studies and clinical trials from a statistical lens.
-I’ve also served as a statistical consultant for a number of biomedical, clinical, and health informatics projects.
-To formalize the process, organize real-life consulting experience for fellow Biostatistics students, and provide a free and effective statistical service to fellow biomedical trainees, I founded and run the Biostatistical Student Analysis Core (BSAC) within the Biostatistics graduate program!
+Outside of my methodological work, I’m interested in collaborating with biomedical researchers and clinicians to enable them to get the most out of their data in a statistically-sound way, as well as how to interpret studies and clinical trials from a statistical lens.
+To do so, I’ve served as a statistical collaborator for a number of biomedical, clinical, and health informatics projects.
+To formalize the process, organize real-life consulting experience for fellow Biostatistics students, and provide an accessible statistical service to fellow biomedical trainees, I founded the Biostatistical Student Analysis Core (BSAC) within the Biostatistics graduate program.
 If you’re a Penn biomedical trainee of any kind and are interested in working together, please reach out to us through our BSAC Intake Application!
 We’d love to hear from you!

-Clinically, I’m interested in anesthesiology, radiology, and neurology.
-I love the mix of diagnosis, medical thinking, ad opportunity for procedure within these specialties.
-Over the next few years of my PhD and MD, I’m excited to learn more!
+Clinically, I’m interested in diagnostic radiology.
+I love the mix of diagnosis, medical thinking, and opportunity for procedure within this specialty.
+In this context, I look forward to the opportunity for developing new methods in the context of spatially-dependent imaging data, supported by clinical knowledge and a dedication for advancing patient care.
+Over the last few years of medical school and beyond, I’m excited to learn more!

 View my CV here or at the “My CV” tab above!